Adib234/image-repo/README.md

 - I didn't quite understand how to modularize my routes with Flask which I should do in the future because having a lot of code in one file makes it hard to debug.
 The thing that prevented me was that Flask's factory application was confusing
 - How do I make methods in one child component be available in another child component with the same parent?
 This would allow code to be reused and not violate the DRY principle
 - Perform some validation when users enter a name for their private albums since the name of their private album is the bucket name
+- Because of bad planning, when the user creates a new account for some reason the home page and signup page have the same route

 # Twelve factor app